Etherna/etherna-video-importer/README.md

 ]

 Id field is mandatory, and is needed to trace same video through different executions.
 Each Id needs to be unique.
-Video paths can be local or online uris.
-Thumbnail paths are optional, and can only be local.
-Local paths can be relative or absolute, online urls can only be absolute.

 Run 'evi -h' or 'evi --help' to print help.
 ```